-Inside Hilarie Burton and Jeffrey Dean Morgan's Private Marriage
+Inside Hilarie Burton and Jeffrey Dean Morgan's Incredibly Private Marriage - E!
+Online

 She spent the whole of her pregnancy with George obsessively checking her heartbeat and waiving away offers for a baby shower, "And now that she is here, I just stare at her in wonder all day," she said.
 "I see her in her daddy's arms and I don't take any of it for granted.
 She screams bloody murder and I smile because she is so wildly alive.

-Family finally complete (with Dad delivering both kids thanks to an assist from the midwife), the two couldn't stop gushing about how darn happy they were.
+Family finally complete (with Dad delivering both kids with an assist from the midwife), the two couldn't stop gushing about how darn happy they were.

-There were the requisite birthday shout outs, of course, with Burton posting a video in which she and the kids playfully argue over who loves Morgan the most and the actor, in turn, marking her July day by calling her "the hottest chick on the planet" along with the "greatest mom, partner, and best friend a fella could ask for."
+There were the requisite birthday shout outs, of course, with Burton posting a video in which she and the kids playfully argue over who loves Morgan the most and the actor, in turn, marking the anniversary of her July birth by calling her "the hottest chick on the planet" along with the "greatest mom, partner, and best friend a fella could ask for."

-But there were also the for-no-good-reason tributes, Morgan telling the world how much he loved Burton this past April, because he "figured a public declaration may put a smile on her face."
+But there were also the for-no-good-reason tributes, Morgan telling the world how much he loved Burton in April 2019, because he "figured a public declaration may put a smile on her face."

 The twosome were just so loved up, so firmly cemented that they soon realized their protestations about marriage really didn't make any sense.
 They had, as Burton noted in her Instagram reveal, lived their vows to each other for the past 10 years, but now it was time to actually say them aloud.

-"You just hit a point one day when you want it to be real and our lives are very, very busy," the A Christmas Wish actress told Us Weekly this week.
+"You just hit a point one day when you want it to be real and our lives are very, very busy," the A Christmas Wish actress told Us Weekly in October 2019.
 "It became really easy to just be like, 'We're close enough.
 We're close enough.'
 But you also want to set an example with your children and we didn't want to be liars anymore!
 We called each other husband and wife because we lived as husband and wife."

 Plus, it saved her from having to dodge follow-up questions.
 "I've been calling him my husband for years because when you say that you're engaged, everybody's so nosy and they're just, 'When?
 Where?'
 You know?" she explained to E!
 News at the junket for her Lifetime holiday flick.
 "And so I wanted to do it on our time.
 And that's what we did.
 And thankfully we've got a really great core group of people around us that let it stay private and intimate."